kmadathil/sanskrit_parser/README.md

 (Either or both of these can be enabled at runtime)

 That gives us the minimum we need from Level 1, so Level 2 can work.
 As the [generator sub-project](#sanskrit-generator) matures, that will take over the role of this Level

+Use `sanskrit_parser tags` on the command line to access this

 ### Level 2